tadyen/ae_studio_challenge/README.md

 #### Horizontal sequential tile-order

-Then the translation values for each tile going to the next board is obtainable as:
+Then the translation values for each tile going to the next block is obtainable as:

 ``` md
 TILE ORDER